ansys/pydpf-core/doc/source/index.rst

 - C++ documentation:

-  - On the `Developer Documentation <https://developer.ansys.com/docs>`_page of the Ansys Developer portal, see **Data Processing Framework (DPF)**.
+  - On the `Developer Documentation <https://developer.ansys.com/docs>`_ page of the Ansys Developer portal, see **Data Processing Framework (DPF)**.

 - PyDPF documentation: